TimFrenzel/research-publications/README.md

 ## Repository Structure

-This repository organizes research publications by year and topic area:
+This repository organizes research publications by year and topic area.
+Each paper is self-contained with its own assets:

 ```
 research-publications/
 ├── papers/
-│   ├── 2024/          # Publications from 2024
+│   ├── 2024/
+│   ├── 2025/
+│   │   └── 2025-01-topic-title/
-│   ├── 2025/          # Publications from 2025
+│   │       ├── paper.md           # Main white paper
+│   │       └── assets/            # Figures, charts, data
 │   └── README.md                  # Complete index of all papers
-└── assets/            # Supporting materials (figures, charts, data)
+└── WHITEPAPER_TEMPLATE.md         # Private (not in repo)
 ```

 ## Publications